mozilla/www.ccadb.org/policy.md

 Format Specifications for SHA-256 Fingerprints:
 * MUST: No colons, no spaces, and no line feeds
 * MUST: Uppercase letters
-* MUST: be encoded in the document (PDF) as text searchable, not an image
+* MUST: Be encoded in the document (PDF) as text searchable, not an image

 Format Specifications for Dates: The following formats are accepted by ALV
 * Month DD, YYYY example: May 7, 2016